kiwiandroiddev/graphiql-app/README.md

 #### Fork notes

 This fork adds OAuth2 Password grant support to the app (backed by [simple-oauth2](https://github.com/lelylan/simple-oauth2)).
-It includes a new button in the UI to supply:
+It includes a new button in the UI for you to supply:

 - Token Host (e.g. `https://oauthtokenserver.com`)
 - Token Path (e.g. `oauth/token`)